 \section{Experimental Details}

-CFTS thin films of 100 nm thick were grown on Si (100) substrate by co-sputtering the stoichiometric Co$_{2}$FeSi (CFS) and Co$_{2}$TiSi (CTS) alloy targets in an ultrahigh vacuum magnetron sputtering chamber at different substrate temperatures (TS) 200°C, 350°C, 450°C, 500°C and 550°C. Based on the deposition temperature, these films are labeled as TS200, TS350, TS450, TS500, and TS550.
-The actual composition of the film, Co$_{2.00(4)}$Fe$_{0.52(3)}$Ti$_{0.25(2)}$Si$_{1.23(2)}$, was determined by energy dispersion x-ray spectroscopy (EDAX).
-The variation in TS resulted in CFTS films with different amounts of anti-site (AS) atomic disorder.
-Increasing sharpness of (220) and (422) peaks indicate improvement in the crystallinity in the CFTS films as TS increases from 200°C to 550°C. The absence of (111) and (200) peaks signify the $A2$ disorder in relatively low-temperature (200°C and 350°C) deposited CFTS films (TS200 and TS350), whereas the presence of (111) peak confirms the $L2_1$ order in TS450, TS500, and TS550 CFTS films.
-Detailed deposition conditions and structural characterization were discussed in our earlier reports \cite{rahaman2022,rahaman2024}.
-‘Zero-field’ electrical resistivity, $\rho(H = 0)$, and ‘in-field’ resistivity, $\rho(H \neq 0)$, as functions of temperature in cooling and heating cycles and electrical resistivity, $\rho \equiv\rho_{xx}$, (anomalous Hall resistivity, $\rho_{xy}$) versus magnetic field isotherms at various temperatures, ranging from 10 K to 375 K, on rectangular thin films were measured by the four-probe (five-probe) method using Quantum design PPMS.
-Field variation of the transverse magnetoresistance at fixed temperatures was computed from the $\rho(H)$ data using the relation
+CFTS thin films of 100 nm thickness were grown on Si (100) substrate by co-sputtering the stoichiometric Co$_{2}$FeSi (CFS) and Co$_{2}$TiSi (CTS) alloy targets in an ultrahigh vacuum magnetron sputtering chamber at different substrate temperatures ($T_S$) 200°C, 350°C, 450°C, 500°C and 550°C. Based on the deposition temperature, these films are labeled as TS200, TS350, TS450, TS500, and TS550.
+The actual composition of the film, Co$_{2.00(4)}$Fe$_{0.52(3)}$Ti$_{0.25(2)}$Si$_{1.23(2)}$, was determined by energy dispersion x-ray spectroscopy.
+The x-ray diffraction spectra demonstrate that the variation in $T_S$ resulted in CFTS films with different amounts of anti-site (AS) atomic disorder.
+Increasing sharpness of (220) and (422) peaks indicates improvement in the crystallinity in the CFTS films as TS increases from 200°C to 550°C. The complete absence of (111) and (200) peaks is symptomatic of the $A2$ disorder in relatively low-temperature (200°C and 350°C) deposited CFTS films (TS200 and TS350), whereas the presence of (111) peak confirms the partial $L2_1$ order in TS450, TS500, and TS550 CFTS films.
+The deposition conditions and structural characterization were discussed in detail in our earlier reports \cite{rahaman2022,rahaman2024}.
+‘Zero-field’ electrical resistivity, $\rho(H = 0)$, and ‘in-field’ resistivity, $\rho(H = 90\ kOe)$, as functions of temperature, were measured by the four-probe method, while maintaining the cooling and heating rates at $\sim 1\, K/min$.
+Electrical resistivity, $\rho $, versus magnetic field isotherms were recorded at various temperatures, ranging from 10 K to 375 K, on rectangular thin films using Quantum design PPMS.
+Field (temperature) variation of the transverse magnetoresistance at fixed temperatures ($H = 90$\,kOe) was computed from the $\rho(H)_T$ ($\rho(T)_{H=90\,\mathrm{kOe}}$) data (where the current flows along the length in the film plane and $H$ is applied perpendicular to the film plane) using the relation

-$M$–$H$ and $M$–$T$ measurements were carried out using a Dynacool PPMS-VSM.
+Magnetisation measurements ($M$--$H$ and $M$--$T$) were carried out using a Dynacool PPMS--VSM system.